JetBrains/teamcity-documentation/topics/upgrading-dsl.md

 [//]: # (title: Upgrading DSL)
 [//]: # (auxiliary-id: Upgrading DSL)

 The TeamCity XML settings format is usually [changed](storing-project-settings-in-version-control.md#Enabling+Versioned+Settings+after+TeamCity+Upgrade) in the major releases.
 During the first start after the server update, TeamCity converts XML settings files in the TeamCity Data Directory to the new format.
-When settings are stored in Kotlin DSL, the Kotlin code might need to be changed to be still functional.
+When settings are stored in Kotlin DSL, the Kotlin code might need to be changed to remain functional.
 It is also recommended to update the Kotlin code to the latest [config version](#configsVersion).

 These recommendations are displayed as server health reports on the corresponding pages of the server administration UI.